Administration of Business Central Online

 Administrators that can manage Business Central online tenants are either an internal administrator, who is an employee of the company that bought the Business Central subscription, or an administrator from the reselling partner company.
 Some of the tools are the same, and some tools are available to partners only.
 Here you can learn which tools are available to you as an administrator.

 Administration as an internal administrator

-Internal administrators are the system administrators, IT professionals, or superusers of the customer's company, who are assigned the Global admin role in the Microsoft 365 admin center.
+Internal administrators are the system administrators, IT professionals, or superusers of the customer's company, who are assigned the Global admin or Dynamics 365 Admin role in the Microsoft 365 admin center.
 For more information, see About admin roles in the Microsoft 365 admin content.

 Administration in Business Central

 As the internal administrator, you can add users and grant permissions.
 For more information, see Create Users According to Licenses and Assign Permissions to Users and Groups in the business functionality content for Business Central.

 As an internal administrator you have read-only access to all areas of Business Central.
 You will have this access even if your organization decides not to continue with Business Central and cancels the subscription.
 That way, the internal administrator can export relevant data, while no one else in the organization has a license to sign in and use Business Central.

 You must have a Business Central license in order to set up integration to other products, or perform any other tasks in Business Central, except the two mentioned above.
 For information about licensing, see Microsoft Dynamics 365 Business Central Licencing Guide.

 For other tasks, you can access the Business Central administration center, where you can manage upgrade schedules and other tasks.
 For more information, see The Business Central Administration Center.

 If your organization has signed up for a Business Central trial, you can extend the free trial, and you can start the process of finding a reselling partner to help you get a subscription.
 For more information, see Dynamics 365 Business Central Trials and Subscriptions.